 Funding: The present study was sponsored by the National Natural Science Foundation of China (No. 81972425), the Shanghai PuJiang Program (No. 17PJD032) and the Project Young Elite of the Shanghai Health System (No. 2017YQ063).

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+All procedures performed in studies involving human participants were in accordance with the ethical standards of the institutional and/or national research committee(s) and with the Helsinki Declaration (as revised in 2013).
 Informed consent was obtained from the patient.

 - Ramirez PT, Frumovitz M, Pareja R, et al. Minimally Invasive versus Abdominal Radical Hysterectomy for Cervical Cancer.
 N Engl J Med 2018;379:1895-904.
 [Crossref] [PubMed]